 HAVE A PLAN

-Sit down and brainstorm everything you need to do in the run up to Christmas.
+Sit down and brainstorm everything you need to do in the run up to the Christmas season.
 Then create a timeline of what needs doing and when.
-Once you know what you have to do, and that you have time to do it, then it alleviates a lot of the stress immediately.
+Once you know what you have to do, and that you have time to do it, then it alleviates a lot of the Christmas anxiety immediately.

 You can see what you have in front of you, and can make decisions on what is priority if time runs out….